-How do I qualify to host an intern?
+How do I qualify for central funding to host an intern?

 You must be a department, centre, or division of LSE.

-Please see the ‘Application Guidance for Departments [PDF]’ document for further details.
+Please see the application guidance document for further details.

 How is it funded?